MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 - Create and use AI models in any environment (trial or production), because the AI Builder trial license is applicable at the user level, not environment level.
 - Store  your AI model results in Common Data Service
 - Use AI model results in your PowerApps, Flows, and more.

+> [!NOTE]
-- Trial environments expire after 30 days.
+> - Trial environments expire after 30 days.
+> - Your trial licenses is specific to a user, not an environment.
+If you already have an environment with PowerApps license (free or paid), you can use that environment or create a new one for your AI Builder trial.
+> - Once you purchase an AI Builder license, the usage will be limited to a specific environment.

+## AI Builder paid license

 After the 30-day trial expires:
 - You need to purchase a license to continue using your AI models, and to assign AI credits to an environment.